Sample Masters Economics Full Dissertation

 Due to the low and decreasing fertility rate in the last fifteen years, young people’s inflow into the labor force is smaller than the outflow of older workers who retire.

-If activity rates remain the same, this will decrease the labor force, causing a constricted labor market in which labor demand surpasses labor supply.
-According to OECD (2003), towards the middle term of the projection, the ever-increasing number of “baby-boomers” that are scheduled to retire will in some occupations lead to a replacement demand that will be more difficult to fill from the domestic labor supplies in the EU.
+If activity rates remain the same, this will decrease the labour force, causing a constricted labour market in which labour demand surpasses labour supply.
+According to OECD (2003), towards the middle term of the projection, the ever-increasing number of “baby-boomers” that are scheduled to retire will, in some occupations, lead to a replacement demand that will be more difficult to fill from the domestic labour supplies in the EU.

 Table 2- Highest correlations and corresponding lags of TFR with various indicators of economic recession by country, 2000-2011 (Source; Eurostat, 2014)

 Table 2 above illustrates the correlations between the time series of the total fertility rates changes and a selection of indicators of an economic crisis in each selected European country.

 This test’s main point was to look for potential connections between economic conditions and changes in fertility behaviour.
 The correlations were calculated by considering a lag in the total fertility rates from 0 to 3 years.

 Thus, four correlations were calculated for each country and indicator.
 The Table above thus represents the highest values of the correlations, either negative or positive, coupled with the lag at which each of those computations was found.

 To emphasise and remain focused on the economic crisis’s effect, data from 2000 to 2011 was used to calculate the annual data obtained from Eurostat databases.

 Based on the correlations, it was found that the usual indicator of economic growth based on the GDP of each country shows an expected relationship of negative changes in GDP corresponding to negative changes in TFR, with a delay, resulting in a high positive correlation at specific lags as highlighted in the Table.